billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 If our intention is to ensure a free country for our children, we have the wrong intention.

-If anything on the list above is your intention, it is misguided and will be
+If anything on the list above is your intention, it is misguided and will be hindered and disturbed, as Eptictetus wrote in his
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4MTI0ODExNV19
+eyJoaXN0b3J5IjpbNzI0MjczOTA3LDEyODEyNDgxMTVdfQ==
 -->